-Crisis planning involves an individual who has either already been admitted to a nursing home or is about to be placed in a facility, and they have been told, or assume will be told, they have too much money or too many assets to qualify for Medicaid or other assistance.
+Crisis planning involves an individual who has either already been admitted to a nursing home or is about to be placed in a facility, and they have been told, or assume they will be told, that they have too much money or too many assets to qualify for Medicaid or other assistance.

 As a caregiver, trying to manage care for your loved one while also figuring out how it will be paid for is very stressful.
 While planning ahead is always important, especially regarding long-term care, there are still options when long-term care is needed immediately.
 Here are some options to help you as you navigate through crisis planning for your loved one: